LuminosoInsight/code-sample-jsonstream/README.md

-# jsonstream: a coding challenge
+## jsonstream: a coding challenge

-We're looking for someone who can handle whatever engineering challenges come our way.
+Luminoso is looking to hire developers who can handle whatever engineering challenges come our way.
 This task involves a problem we've actually had to deal with in the real world: parsing JSON data that's arriving over an ugly protocol.
 (We've solved it by now.
-We want to make sure you can do the same.)
+We want to see you do the same.)

-## Ugly JSON streams
+### Ugly JSON streams

 We define an *ugly JSON stream* as a potentially infinite stream of JSON objects, sent over an HTTP connection.
 The JSON objects, which correspond to dictionaries in Python, appear with *no delimiter* between them.
 You'll need to determine from the structure of JSON where one object ends and another begins.